Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfssecurity-cmd.md

 > you must open an elevated Command Prompt to perform this function.

 ## Use with Azure DevOps Services
-The **TFSSecurity** command-line tool can be used with Azure DevOps Services (Azure DevOps Services) as well.
+The **TFSSecurity** command-line tool can be used with Azure DevOps Services as well.
 To use it for Azure DevOps Services, use the same commands as TFS but replace the *CollectionURL* with your *AccountURL* (ServerURL is not applicable with Azure DevOps Services).

 ### Example:
 ```